December through May

 57hours verified We put a lot of time and energy into verifying our adventures.
 We have to!
 Our guides and clients are important to us.

-Most popular adventure in the Wasatch
+Most popular adventures in the Wasatch Mountains

-Backcountry Skiing in the Wasatch
+Private Day of Guided Backcountry Skiing in the Wasatch Range

 Need to know

 When is the best time to go?

 February and March have the greatest snowfall and are the peak months for visitors, but there is plenty to ski in early winter and late spring.

 There are tons of objectives for every level of skier and a guide will tailor your adventure to suit your skills.
 Keep in mind, you will need to be on your feet for 7-8 hours per day.
 All participants should feel comfortable carrying a loaded pack and skinning up variable degrees of terrain.

 Some guides in the Wasatch area limit service to anyone 16 years of age or older.
 In some cases, some age restrictions can be waived if the legal guardian is present and skill level is appropriate for everyone in the party.
 Please contact us for more details.